 St Paul's School was founded by the Dean of St Paul’s, John Colet (1467-1519).
 A son of a Mercer who was twice Lord Mayor, he was the only surviving child of 21 siblings.
 He founded St Paul’s School in 1509, then the largest school in England.
 In the 16th century it was usual for school governance to be entrusted to the Church, but Colet believed that “he yet found the least corruption” in married laymen.
 He therefore chose “the most honest and faithfull felowshipp of the mercers of London” the premier guild of the City of London – of which his father had been a leading member – as “patrones and defenders governours and Rulers” of his new school.
 The Mercers’ Company still appoints governors of school and has strong links.

 Under Colet’s statutes, there were to be 153 scholars (a reference to the miraculous draught of fishes, St John XXI, 11) “of all countres and nacions indifferently”.
 Their High Master paid 13/6 weekly, twice the wage of Eton College.
 Scholars were taught for free but were required to be literate and to provide own candles.
 An early Master was Richard Mulcaster in 1580s.
 His description in positions of “footeball” as a ferried team sport is the earliest reference to organised modern football - considered the father of modern soccer.
 The school moved to Hammersmith 1884 then to a 45-acre site in Barnes in 1968, where it's been ever since.
-Site was traditionally the site of a reservoir, filled in it is said by spoil from Victoria Line.
+The site was traditionally the site of a reservoir, filled in it is said by spoil from Victoria Line.